Undergraduate researcher, J. Mike Walker ’66 Department of Mechanical Engineering

 Email: brynnmartin1@tamu.edu

-Brynn is a senior mechanical engineering student at Texas A&M. She is on track to graduate with a Bachelor of Science in December of 2022.
+Brynn was a mechanical engineering student at Texas A&M. She graduated with a Bachelor of Science in December of 2022.
 Before joining the HVIL in December of 2021, she had several experiences working in many team environments.
-She is president of a student organization on campus and her recent summer internship in building design provided great collaboration exposure to a team of different engineers.
-Brynn is very excited to begin hypervelocity impact research with the HVIL team.
+She was president of a student organization on campus and her recent summer internship in building design provided great collaboration exposure to a team of different engineers.
+Brynn supported key hypervelocity impact research with the HVIL team.

 Undergraduate Researcher, J. Mike Walker ’66 Department of Mechanical Engineering